ktkyletran/technically-tech/README.md

 </ul>
 <h1 id="description">Description:</h1>
 Technically Tech is a CMS-style blog site where aspiring, current, and former developers can discuss technical concepts, recent advancements, and new technologies.

+<h1 id="installation">Deployed Link</h1>
+The following link will redirect to the deployed version on Heroku.

+<a href="https://technically-tech.herokuapp.com/login">Technically Tech</a>

 <h1 id="installation">Installation</h1>